robivr/podcast_directory_client/README.md

-# Podcast Directory client
+# Podcast Directory

-This is a simple podcast directory written in React.
-It uses the [Podcast Index](https://podcastindex.org/) API to get the podcast data.
+Welcome to the Podcast Directory, a web application that allows users to explore and listen to their favorite podcasts.
+With this app, users can view trending podcasts, search for specific podcasts, and listen to podcast episodes.

-The home page shows 12 podcasts that are trending, users can search for their favorite podcasts and listen to podcast episodes.
+The app was built using React and utilizes React Router for client-side routing and React Context for state management.
+The app also makes use of APIs to fetch podcast data and a simple backend server built with Node.js and Express.

 ## Demo